Taxonomy, or Plant Names Made Easy

 so this tells you something about the plant.
 For example, you

 see a plant marked Acer grosseri.
-Immediately you know it is a maple, it
+Immediately you

 has opposite leaves, is probably a water lover and most likely has